Izenda7Series/docs/install/doc_installation_guide.rst

          New Website |br|

 #.
-Install Izenda Back-end package similarly with a different port.
+Add new website for Back-end package:

+   *  .NET infrastructure: Similarly to Front-end site set-up but with different port
+   *  .NET Core infrastructure: Please prefer to the .NET Core Back-end Standalone set-up guide :ref:`Deploy_NET_Core_BE`

 #. .. _IIS_Folder_Permissions: